Logie Awards

 The event has been strongly associated with the Nine Network, who have hosted the ceremony on the most occasions, and TV and former radio personality Bert Newton, particularly in the early days, who served as a solo host of the ceremony on 17 occasions, with a constant run from 1966 until 1980 and as co-host on three other occasions.
 Over the years, the Logies have been hosted in Melbourne and Sydney.
-From 2018 to 2022, the ceremony was held in new locations in the Gold Coast, Queensland.
+From 2018 to 2022, the ceremony was held on the Gold Coast before the 2023 ceremony was announced as moving to Sydney for the first time in 37 years.

 History

 Known from their inception as the TV Week Awards, the awards were instigated by TV Week magazine with the first voting coupons provided in the magazine in late 1958, two years after the introduction of television in Australia.
 The first awards were presented on 15 January 1959 on an episode of In Melbourne Tonight.
 Only Melbourne television personalities were nominated and awards were given in eight categories, including two for American programs.

 The most prestigious award in 1959 was Star of the Year presented to IMT host Graham Kennedy.
 The following year, Kennedy coined the name Logie Awards, to honour the Scottish engineer and innovator who contributed to the development of television as a practical medium, John Logie Baird.

 The Logie statuette was designed by Alec De Lacy, chief designer for Melbourne-based trophy makers KG Luke Ltd. The first Gold Logie, the equivalent of the Star of the Year Award, was presented in 1960, and again won by Graham Kennedy.
 The record for most "Gold Logie" wins—at five apiece—is a tie between Kennedy and Ray Martin.

 The 2020 and 2021 ceremonies were cancelled due to the COVID-19 pandemic.